Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Tying a Knot

 I teach my students how to tie a secure knot at the end of the thread by demonstrating a few different techniques.
 The first technique I show is to wrap the thread around my finger and use my thumb to roll it off.
 I call it the โ€œwrap and rollโ€.
 With a fun little name, it is easier to remember the steps.
 The loop method or the double knot method can also be taught.
-I demonstrate the knot I want them to use at least 3 times before allowing my students to give it a try.
+I demonstrate the knot I want them to use at least three times before allowing my students to give it a try.
 Call and response works great or I ask them to walk me through the steps.
 Now we are ready for stitching.

 Running Stitch